-- 1 teaspoon fresh parsley chopped
+- 1 teaspoon fresh parsley, chopped

-- In a large pot, bring water to a boil.
+- In a large pot, bring salted water to a boil.
 Cook macaroni according to package directions for al dente pasta.
 Drain, rinse with cold water, and allow to cool to room temperature.

-- In a large bowl, add macaroni, onion, celery, bell pepper, and eggs.
-Add dressing and toss to evenly coat all ingredients.
+- To the dressing add macaroni, onion, celery, bell pepper, and eggs.
+Toss until evenly coated.

 - Pour macaroni salad into a serving dish and top with chopped parsley.
-Serve immediately, or cover and refrigerate until ready to serve.
+Serve immediately or cover and refrigerate until ready to serve.

 - Macaroni salad will keep for 3 to 5 days in a tightly sealed container in the refrigerator and can be made up to a day ahead of an event.